kr-g/dryades/docs/bimfile.md

 | blen | xpos | size of change segment |
 | magick | 4 | 0xdeafbeef as magic marker |

-a list of change records is stored as continuously stream after header
+a list of change records is stored as continuously stream after the header record

 ## limitation